-Once you’ve worked with your industrial coatings supplier to create your process, how will you know if it’s really best for your operation?
+Once you’ve worked with your industrial coatings supplier and operations staff to create your process, how will you know if it’s really best for your paint line?
 Production reports and spreadsheets don’t always tell the whole story.
 The operators and technicians working on your paint line hold valuable, first-hand information on how your process is working.
 Hold regular process management meetings to go over any irregularities they are experiencing on the line.
 These meetings often uncover unnecessary additional steps in the process that can be avoided to increase throughput.
 Too often, we find technicians assume inconveniences in the process are necessary evils when they are actually unnecessary additional steps hampering productivity.
 Maintaining an open dialogue will advance continuous process improvement.

 Use the Right Coating

 Customer expectations, production requirements, and regulatory compliance are constantly evolving.
 Consult with your coatings supplier about how adjusting your formulation can help you navigate these challenges.
 Too often, we see manufacturers addressing increased demand by attempting to speed up their process.
 For a paint line, this usually involves either reducing dwell time or increasing bake temperature for bake coatings.
-Taking these measures without understanding the effect they will have on your paint’s chemistry might have a disastrous effect on your product’s finish.
+Taking these measures without understanding the effect they will have on your paint’s efficacy might have a disastrous effect on your product’s finish.

-When circumstances change, your paint supplier should be able to provide a number of production or formulation alteration recommendations to accommodate those changes.
+When circumstances change, your paint supplier should be able to suggest a number of production or formulation adjustments to accommodate those changes.
 For example, if you identify your coating’s cure time as a bottleneck, your formulator should know whether the paint’s chemical makeup could accommodate process adjustments to speed up the cure time.
 If not, your formulator should adapt the formulation for the changes.
 This can involve something as simple as incorporating drying additives into the formulation, or something as significant as a complete overhaul of the formulation with a new resin system.

 What does your organization do to ensure continuous process improvement on your paint line?